 Vital Proteins Marine Collagen

 Natural low-calorie sweetener, like stevia or honey (used extremely modestly)

-Vital Proteins’ collagen products are sourced from either grass-fed, pasture-raised bovine from Brazil or New Zealand, or wild-caught, non-GMO verified red snapper from Hawaii.
+Vital Proteins’ collagen products are sourced from either grass-fed, pasture-raised bovine hide or wild-caught fish scales.
 The quality of these collagen products is important — Vital Proteins routinely batch tests to ensure quality, and never includes added sugars, GMOs, or artificial ingredients of any kind.